 1) shall include a <UAV-id> element set to the identity of the UAV (e.g. UAV, UAV-C, LDGS) which initiates the UAS UE registration procedure;

-2) may include a <UAS-UE-information> element set to the related information (e.g. UAS UE IP address, Multi-USS capability, DAA assist capability, Real time flight path monitoring assistance capability), LDGS capability, Dual Network-Assisted C2 communication link capability) the UAS UE needs to provide to the UAE-S; and
+2) may include a <UAS-UE-information> element set to the related information (e.g. UAS UE IP address, Multi-USS capability, DAA assist capability, Real time flight path monitoring assistance capability, LDGS capability, Dual Network-Assisted C2 communication link capability, NTZ indication capability) the UAS UE needs to provide to the UAE-S; and

 3) may include a <proposed-registration-lifetime> element set to the time during which the UAS UE wants to stay registered to the UAE-S for receiving UAV application messages from the UAS application specific server; and